CHENG-WEI-HSUEH/Projects/Panoramic View Monitor (PVM)/Lens Distortion Correction/LDC Description.md

 ## Normalisation

 ## Camera Parameters
 fx, fy correspond to the scale of the image.
-If the image is required to scale larger, the fx should be larger than the width & hight of the original image. cx, cy are the center of the distorted image.
+If the image is required to scale larger, the fx should be larger than the width & height of the original image. cx, cy are the center of the distorted image.

-The matrix maps the real-world coordination to image coordination by Homogeneous Coordinate and Affine Transform.
-This matrix aims to map the 3D image to a 2D image.
-()
+This step aims to scale the position of pixels between -1~1.

 ## Distortion Parameters
 <img src = "Radial_Distortion_Model.png"> Radial_Distortion_Model <img>